Gabe Vincent NBA Playoffs Player Props: Heat vs. Knicks

 - Vincent has taken 8.3 shots per game this season and made 3.4 per game, which account for 8.1% and 7.1%, respectively, of his team's total.

-- He's connected on 1.7 threes per game, or 11.9% of his team's makes from beyond the arc this season.
+- He's knocked down 1.7 threes per game, or 11.9% of his team's makes from beyond the arc this season.

 - The Heat rank 29th in possessions per game with 99.2.
 His opponents, the Knicks, have one of the slowest tempos with 101 possessions per contest.

-- Defensively, the Knicks are ranked 12th in the NBA, conceding 113.1 points per game.
+- Allowing 113.1 points per contest, the Knicks are the 12th-ranked team in the NBA on defense.

-- The Knicks are the seventh-ranked squad in the NBA, conceding 42 rebounds per contest.
+- On the glass, the Knicks are ranked seventh in the league, giving up 42 rebounds per game.

-- Looking at 3-pointers, the Knicks have conceded 13 makes per game, 25th in the league.
+- In terms of 3-pointers, the Knicks have conceded 13 makes per game, 25th in the NBA.

 Gabe Vincent vs. the Knicks